-Music CD's, playlists, etc. must be previewed by a teacher or coach before being played or broadcast.
+Music playlists must be previewed by a teacher or coach before being played or broadcast.
 Music that suggests explicit violence, sexuality, or anti-social behaviors cannot be played.
 A good policy to follow would be to preview printed copies of the lyrics of the songs being considered.